-From the beginning of his first marriage, Ernest Hemingway was never without a woman.
-Naomi Wood recalls the moment she realised she had to write a novel about the four Mrs. Hemingways.
+From his first marriage to Hadley Richardson in 1921, to Pauline Pfeiffer, Martha Gellhorn and Mary Welsh, Ernest Hemingway’s wives were four extraordinary women.
+While his literary career went from strength to strength, his marriages were full of passion and deceit.
+Here, Naomi Wood, author of Mrs. Hemingway, recalls the moment she realised she had to write a novel about the four Hemingway wives.
 All photos courtesy of the John F. Kennedy Presidential Library and Museum, Boston.

 Hadley and Ernest Hemingway in Chamby, Switzerland, 1922.